 The Multidisciplinary Treatment Team

-Because most women with gynecologic cancers receive more than one type of treatment, care is given by a team of specialists, rather than just one physician.
-A gynecologic oncologist usually takes a lead role on the treatment team because he or she has expertise and experience with the complex surgical procedures used to treat these types of cancer.
+Because most women with breast cancer receive more than one type of treatment, care is given by a team of specialists, rather than just one physician.
+For breast cancer, a surgical or medical oncologist usually leads the coordination of treatment, and a plastic/reconstructive surgeon and a radiation oncologist are typically involved as well.

 A pathologist is another important member of the team.
 Pathologists specialize in examining tissue samples and bodily fluids to diagnose disease.
-The pathologist on your team will examine tissue obtained at biopsy or during surgery to determine the stage of disease, which is what drives treatment decisions.
+The pathologist on your team will examine tissue obtained at biopsy or during surgery to determine the stage of disease, which helps drive treatment decisions.

 Additionally, both diagnostic and clinical specialists, as well as support staff, may provide care to you as part of your multidisciplinary treatment team.
-Possible members of the team include:
+Members of the team may include:

 - Radiologist (interprets the results of diagnostic imaging studies)